Cars Brands that start with P

 Pegaso Logo

 Pegaso was a representative of the Spanish automobile industry, founded by parent company Enasa, which began operations in 1946.
 The company was located on the territory of the former Hispano-Suiza factory and produced trucks, buses, industrial vehicles, armored vehicles, and sports cars.
-Among the most famous models of the brand are the Pegaso II truck of 1951, a sports car Z-102, which was the fastest in its group put into production, and a trolleybus Z-501.
+Among the brand’s most famous models are the Pegaso II truck of 1951, a sports car Z-102, which was the fastest in its group put into production, and a trolleybus Z-501.
 In addition, mobile and truck cranes were produced under this brand.
-In 1990, the brand was absorbed by Iveco.
+In 1990, Iveco absorbed the brand.

 Perana Performance Group